contactlab/contacthub-sdk-browser/README.md

 Browser SDK for the Contactlab Customer Hub API.

-The easiest way to send pageviews, events and customer information from your website to the [CUstomer Hub API](http://developer.contactlab.com/hub-swagger/).
+The easiest way to send pageviews, events and customer information from your website to the [Customer Hub API](http://developer.contactlab.com/hub-swagger/).

 ## How to use